The ultimate guide to puppy parenthood

 Throughout your puppy’s life, you'll find there to be plenty of teachable moments — for both them and you.
 Between all the selfies, shopping lists and snuggles, there are opportunities to teach your pup valuable lessons that’ll promote good behavior as they grow up.
 Plus, you'll soon know your dog better than anyone else, which means you'll learn all the best ways to take care of them, too.

-We’re inviting you to Fetch by The Dodo’s Puppy University.
-A week-long master class hosted on our Instagram (follow us @fetchbythedodo) covering all things puppies.
+We’re inviting you to Fetch’s Puppy University.
+A week-long master class hosted on our Instagram (follow us @fetchpetinsurance) covering all things puppies.
 But luckily for you, our resources on The Dig are available all year round if you ever need a refresher.

 Between navigating training and getting to know your new dog's health status, here are the most common questions new pet parents have about puppies: